-Anti-Army elements to be dealt with: PM
+Anti-army elements to be dealt with: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to INP, the premier said the opposition is asking COAS General Qamar Javed Bajwa to send an elected government packing.
+According to INP, the premier said the opposition is asking Chief of Army Staff (COAS) General Qamar Javed Bajwa to send an elected government packing.

 He lauded Jam Kamal and said that he was performing well for the betterment of the province.